-Not only has RUSH never failed to deliver a project on time, but our Titusville-based, employee-owned company also is one of only two companies based in Florida to be named a Certified Green Contractor by Associated Builders and Contractors (ABC), Inc. As of 2015, RUSH has also logged more than two million man-hours without any lost time due to injury and received numerous safety awards, including the highest safety recognition by the U.S. Army Corps of Engineers and ABC.
+Not only does RUSH have an exceptional record of on-time project delivery and litigation avoidance, but our Titusville-based, employee-owned company also is one of only two companies based in Florida to be named a Certified Green Contractor by Associated Builders and Contractors (ABC), Inc. RUSH employs two full-time Safety Directors and has received numerous safety awards, including the highest safety recognition by the U.S. Army Corps of Engineers and ABC.
 We have additionally received two significant honors from NASA – the Public Service Group Achievement Award and the first-ever Environmental Recognition Award at Kennedy Space Center.

 Respecting the Past, Energizing the Future: Our Strategic Sabbatical